ttelcl/fldvault/FldVault.Core/Zvlt2/FileFormat.zvlt-v2.md

 The number of content blocks is determined by the terminator block.

+Logically this block starts an element, terminated by an "Implied group terminator" (0x20202029) block.
+In addition to the terminator, the element contains one File Metadata block (`FMET`) and zero or more File Content blocks (`FCNZ`).

 ### File metadata block

 This block contains an UTF8 encoded JSON string representing an object with metadata.
 The format is intended to be extensible, but should have the fields below.
-Note that the fields are in principle
+Note that the fields are
 optional: they are not guaranteed to be present.

 | Field | Description |